KDugg84/CI-The-Virtual-Pub-Quiz-MS2-GP/README.md

   * I want the quiz game to be fun and educational.

-    * The questions presented to the user cover a wide range of subject rather than just sticking to one particular suject matter.
+    * The questions presented to the user cover a range of subjects rather than just sticking to one particular suject.

   * I want the webpage/quiz game to function as it should.